 While drunk driving deaths have declined dramatically, it is not only alcohol which causes motorists to be too impaired to drive safely.
 Medications, including prescription medications, can also prevent a driver from being able to operate his or her vehicle in a manner that is safe and that doesn’t put everyone on the road at risk.

-If you are involved in an accident and the driver was impaired by alcohol or impaired by other drugs, you should take appropriate legal action to make the impaired driver pay for damages.
+If you are involved in an accident and the driver is impaired by alcohol or impaired by other drugs, you should take appropriate legal action to make the impaired driver pay for damages.
 This is true regardless of the substance causing the impairment.
-An Atlanta drugged driving accident lawyer can help you to make your case to get compensation if a driver caused your crash due to alcohol or drug use.
+An Atlanta drugged driving accident lawyer can help you make your case to get compensation if a driver caused your crash due to alcohol or drug use.

 Drugs Impair Drivers and Cause DUI Crashes